mongodb/specifications/source/unified-test-format/unified-test-format.rst

 createCommandCursor
 ~~~~~~~~~~~~~~~~~~~

-This operation proxies the database's ``runCursorCommand`` method and supports the same arguments and options.
+This operation proxies the database's ``runCursorCommand`` method and supports the same arguments and options (note: handling for `getMore` options may vary by driver implementation).
 Test runners MUST ensure that the server-side cursor is created (i.e. the command document has executed) as part of this operation and before the resulting cursor might be saved with `operation.saveResultAsEntity <operation_saveResultAsEntity_>`_.
-Test runners for drivers that lazily execute the ``runCursorCommand`` command on the first iteration of the cursor MUST iterate the resulting cursor once.
+Test runners for drivers that lazily execute the command on the first iteration of the cursor MUST iterate the resulting cursor once.
 The result from this iteration MUST be used as the result for the first iteration operation on the cursor.

 Test runners MUST NOT iterate the resulting cursor when executing this operation and test files SHOULD NOT specify `operation.expectResult <operation_expectResult_>`_ for this operation.